-A greenhouse typically consists of horizontal purlins, primary beams, vertical posts and eventually bracing systems.
+A greenhouse typically consists of horizontal purlins, primary beams, vertical posts, and eventually bracing systems.
 The purlins are used to distribute the vertical loads as well as the upward and inward wind loads acting on the roof to the primary beams.
-For this reason moment connections are typically used to connect purlins and primary beams.
+For this reason, moment connections are typically used to connect purlins and primary beams.
 The primary beams transfer the vertical and lateral loads to the vertical posts, which act in a similar way as columns in buildings.
 The posts should be able to transfer the loads to the ground without buckling.
 In cases of relatively large greenhouses for the stability of the structure as a whole and in order to limit the lateral displacements, bracing systems are often used, composed of truss members (usually in the form of X).

-Modelling aspects using SkyCiv
+Modeling aspects using SkyCiv

-For the numerical modelling of the different structural members, SkyCiv offers a variety of options both for cross-sections and for boundary conditions.
+For the numerical modeling of the different structural members, SkyCiv offers a variety of options both for cross-sections and for boundary conditions.
 Vertical posts are typically pinned at their base (FFFFRR) and continuous at the connection with primary beams on the top (FFFFFF).
 The diagonal members of the bracing system, if present, are pinned at both ends and therefore can receive only axial deformations.
 On the other hand, purlins and primary beams can also receive bending moments and shear forces.

 This example shows the response of a greenhouse with 30 nodes and 35 members subjected to wind loading in the x direction only (self-weight is excluded).
 The selected material is structural steel.
 For the purlins a rectangular hollow section RHS 100 x 50 x 3.0 is used while for the primary beams a section channel and angle sections are used.
-For the diagonal members angular section are adopted.
+For the diagonal members, angular sections are adopted.
 When defining the truss members, the bending moment is released at both ends (FFFFRR) by selecting “Truss” instead of “Frame” below the Member ID textbox.

 Figure 1: Structural members including end releases and distributed wind loads on the greenhouse.

-Results in global and local level
+Results at global and local level

-SkyCiv makes possible to visualize the analysis output both locally in terms stresses and node displacements as well as globally in terms of internal forces.
+SkyCiv makes it possible to visualize the analysis output both locally in terms stresses and node displacements as well as globally in terms of internal forces.
 In the following a snapshot of the bending moment diagram is illustrated in the classic diagram form, with which most engineers are familiar.
 It can be seen that the maximum moment is rather low (0.6 kNm).

 Figure 2: Bending moment diagram of the greenhouse structure.